Who Holds the Deed in Owner Financing?

 Tips for Buyers:

-• Protection Clauses: Consider adding a clause that if the seller defaults, your payments will go toward full ownership.
-This can provide added protection.
+4. Safety Clauses: Think about including a clause that states if the seller does not follow through, your payments will count towards full ownership.
+This offers extra safety.

-• Title Insurance: Obtain title insurance to defend against claims against the property during the contract period.
+5. Get Title Insurance: Get title insurance to protect against any claims on the property while you have the contract.

 Tips for Sellers:

-• Retain Control: As the legal titleholder, you maintain control over the property until the buyer secures financing.
-The property can’t be sold or encumbered without your approval.
+1. Keep Control: As the legal owner, you control the property until the buyer gets their loan.
+They can’t sell or borrow against it without your okay.

-• Clear Title: Remove any existing liens or encumbrances to provide the buyer with clear title when the deed transfers.
+4. Provide Clear Title: Clear any liens or debts from the property to give the buyer a clear title when the deed changes hands.

 Seller holding a property deed in an owner financing agreement